xyproto/monkeyjump/README.md

 I wrote it back in 2005 but decided to release it in 2013, since it was somewhat fun.

-Note that it requires Python 2.
-I might port it to Python 3 some day.

-Works with pypy!
+Recently ported from Python 2 to Python 3.12.
+It is not fully polished yet.

 ## Screenshots